heythisispaul/EncompassConnect/README.md

 * token: string _(optional)_ - the token you'd like to be revoked.
 If one is not supplied, it will call the instance's `token` property by default.

 #### .storeToken(_token_)
 Stores the token as the `token` property of the EncompassConnect instance it is called from.
 Allows you to use tokens collected from different sources.
+This method is void and does not return a promise.

 Parameters:
 * token: string - the token you would like to store as the new token value for this instance.